ethmo-kzmod/toplist-rs/README.md

 :heavy_check_mark: Main page with a list of all the maps available in the database (not available in the original toplist)
 :heavy_check_mark: Display map records
 :heavy_check_mark: Switch between pro and noob records
-:x: Display records on page load
+:heavy_check_mark: Display records on page load
 :x: Profile pages